 This text is a work in progress—highly subject to change—and may not accurately describe any released version of the Apache™ Subversion® software.
 Bookmarking or otherwise referring others to this page is probably not such a smart idea.
 Please visit http://www.svnbook.com/ for stable versions of this book.

-svnadmin dump — Dump the contents of the filesystem to stdout
+svnadmin dump — Dump the contents of the filesystem to stdout.

 svnadmin dump REPOS_PATH [-r LOWER[:UPPER]] [--incremental] [--deltas]

-Dump the contents of the filesystem to stdout
+Dump the contents of the filesystem to stdout in a

 “dump file” portable format, sending feedback

-.
+to stderr.
 Dump revisions

-revision through
+LOWER revision through

-revision.
+UPPER revision.
 If no revisions are

 given, dump all revision trees.
 If only

-is given, dump that one
+LOWER is given, dump that one

 revision tree.
 See the section called “Migrating Repository Data Elsewhere”